 Hotels in Juneau & near Glacier Bay

-The belugas at the Beaufort Sea
+The Belugas - Whale Watching on the Beaufort Sea

 No wonder the waters of the northern Canadian Beaufort Sea around Hershel Island used to be a whaling stronghold, where thousands of white beluga whales gather each year.
 If you want to see them, you have to fly from Inuvik to Hershel Island, and if you are lucky you will see their white bodies in the coastal waters of the Arctic Ocean.